 NO, YOU CAN’T TRIM MY TREE… BUT WHEN YOU DO, LEAVE ME THE WOOD

 The Griswolds (no, not those Griswolds) worried about the heavy limbs of a century oak overhanging their place.
-The arborist they hired got permission from the aged neighbor for his crew to come onto her property to trim the branches overhanging the Griswolds.
+Adrian, the arborist they had hired, got permission from the sweet old lady living next door, Clare, for a tree-trimming crew to come onto her property to trim the branches overhanging the Griswolds’s place.

 Seems pretty clear cut, a garden-variety Massachusetts Rule situation, complicated only by the need to use the neighbor’s place to gain access.
 What could go wrong?